 Declutter your house before the move.
 You shouldn’t waste boxes and packing tape to pack items you wouldn’t need when you transfer.
 You might end up throwing away these things and wasting valuable space and money.

 How do you declutter your things?
 First, you need to make categories—to donate, to sell, and to throw away.
 The donation pile may consist of old winter clothes and boots that can be useful to people who do not have the money to buy them.
-The pile for selling includes old kitchen appliances and furniture that you cannot take with you.
+The pile for selling includes old kitchen appliances that you cannot take with you.
 The trash pile is for documents you no longer need, such as old income tax returns from five or more years ago.
+This pile can also include broken, heavier items that no longer have a purpose, meaning you’ll be able to toss out old furniture and other items into your waste dumpster to lighten the load too.

 Once you remove these items from your home, you’ll find that you have fewer things you need to ship.
 That will reduce the costs of the move since professional shipping companies rely on the weight and number of boxes in computing how much to charge.
 Do the decluttering weeks or even months before you start packing your things.